African American History Month

 Food Assistance for Students

-Mondays and Tuesdays at 3pm-6pm while MSU is in session
+Mondays at 3pm-6pm while MSU is in session

 The Food Pantry for Missouri State University Students is for any student facing food insecurity.
 This may be students going hungry, not able to make ends meet, facing a delay in Financial Aid or other assistance, or any other reason.